maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 This can reduce the on-call burden not only by giving higher confidence in the system but can serve as on-call training.
 Engineers get a sense of the chaos already in the system, become familiar with the observability tools, and are engaged and focused on resilience.

+### Reversibility

+In an article about [tackling complexity](https://m.facebook.com/nt/screen/?params=%7B%22note_id%22%3A681695435785808%7D&path=%2Fnotes%2Fnote%2F&refsrc=deprecated&_rdr) Martin Fowler argues that complexity is made up of four factors; states, interdependencies, uncertainty, and irreversibility.
+In many software systems the states, interdependencies, and uncertainty inevitably grow and so we have one lever left for us to pull - reversibility.
+If the effects of a decision can't always be predicted, then it is expensive if that decision can't be reversed.

+Practices such as frequent pushes of small changes and canary releases allow us to minimise the impact of a bad change, and roll it back as soon as we can.

+When we make changes to the system we can monitor metrics such as latency and error rate to ensure we're not unintentionally degrading the user experience.
+We can also monitor the effect of new features to measure the impact and to see if they add value.

 ### System design and team structure

 [Conway's law](https://www.thoughtworks.com/insights/blog/demystifying-conways-law) tells us that that the structure of the system will reflect the organization that built it.
-It follows that to get to the system we want to build we must first structure our organisation in that way.
+It follows that to create a decoupled system with isolation and certain boundaries we must first structure our organisation in that way.

-Ensuring the team understands the domain and using consistent language will flow down into the code.
+We can help to reduce accidental complexity by ensuring the team understands the domain and using consistent language.

 Keeping teams well aligned with shared values, principles, and practices will help keep a consistent codebase.